EBOOZ/TeamsStatus/README.md

 ```

 After completing the steps below, start your Teams client and verify if the status and activity is updated as expected.

+Known issues:
+* Currently there is a delay between status changes and the update being written to the log due to MS Teams memory caching
+* Switching back and forth between the Available status (this is a logic issue I need to find)
+* Not currently tracking all Activity Levels